bajwanischay/bajwanischay.github.io/_posts/2019-06-10-modinomics.md

 ---
 layout:     post
-title:      The Next Big Thing, Episode 2: Modinomics
+title:      Carte Noire in Action
-date:       2019-06-10 10:00:00
+date:       2014-06-10 12:31:19
-summary:    The Indian Economy under the Modi regime
+summary:    See what the different elements looks like.
-categories: Podcast
+categories: jekyll
-thumbnail: jekyll
+thumbnail: cogs
 tags:
- - podcast
+ - demo
- - economics
+ - action
- - politics
+ - carte
- - India
+ - noire
 ---

 https://soundcloud.com/bajwanischay/episode-2-modinomics

 In this episode of The Next Big Thing we discuss the state of the Indian economy under the Narendra Modi led NDA government for the last 5 years.